chainbound/bolt/testnets/holesky/README.md

 >    --builder-fallback-disable-checks
 >    ```
 >
+> In other clients like Vouch, the same can be achieved by setting the `builder-boost-factor` to a large value
+> like 18446744073709551615.
+>
 > It might be necessary to restart your beacon node depending on your existing
 > setup.
 See the [Avoid Restarting the Beacon
 > Node](#avoid-restarting-the-beacon-node) for more details.